 A healthy mix that makes living here a happy, supportive place.

 Here is what you could expect to see/read about here in no particular order at any given time:

 Food: because I’m a Red Seal chef and a trained Professional Baker – and I like to eat; Art: because I’ve studied fine arts and have a studio; Music: because I love to sing and play guitar, been in some bands during my miss spent youth; Writing: Kinda like this…and I’m working on some other writing projects; Photography: An important expression outlet for me; Family: I have that.
 A husband, two grown up kids, who now each have some small ones which, consequently, hoisted me onto the grandmother pedestal- yah, grandmother; Boating: obvious reasons – I drive my own 16′ commuter boat and I have a 30′ sailboat.
-There may be rantings on sea and wind conditions; Community: How is it to live on a tiny island in the bay in close proximity with 300 people, and what really goes on there anyway?
+There may be ranting posts about sea and wind conditions; Community: How is it to live on a tiny island in close proximity with 300 people, and what really goes on there anyway?
 Stories, with names changed of course; Island Life: See community.
 Also, small island means we know what any one of us is doing at any given hour.
 And, for the pleasure of living on my little rock of paradise, I have “logistics stuff” I have to continually deal with that can be a pain in the — neck.
 I’ll give you one word- groceries, as in – I fantasize what it’s like to drive my car right to my front door and unload the bags of groceries.
 I’ll give you another word- furniture- as in yay I bought a new leather couch- it costs what to have it barged over?!
-Or how about, my washing machine is malfunctioning does anyone know if a repair guy will come … no? shit.
+Or how about, my washing machine is malfunctioning does anyone know if a repair guy will come … no?
+Damn.

 I grow a garden too, because why wouldn’t I?
 Who doesn’t like a warm tomato picked from a few feet away?

 So, welcome, and thank you for spending some time here~